https://www.deakin.edu.au/__data/assets/image/0005/2388524/22830_TJR_0826_.jpg

 Change the way people see the world.
 Gain practical experience through placements and graduate work-ready.

-If you're excited about making a breakthrough and curious about the future of optometry, a higher degree by research could be for you.
+Deakin's School of Medicine includes many optometry and vision science research groups undertaking clinic-based and laboratory-based research on the eye's health, functions and diseases.
+If you're excited about medical breakthroughs and curious about the future of optometry, a higher degree by research could be for you.

 If you're dreaming of an exciting and rewarding career in optometry, we'll help get you there.